 Do What You Love, and the Money Will Follow

 In recent years, this philosophy has become increasingly popular following the success of the book Do What You Love, The Money Will Follow by Marsha Sinetar.
-While the approach sounds great, as career coach Dr. Marty Nemko puts it, "Millions of people have followed their passion and still haven't earned enough money to even pay back their student loans, let alone make even a bare middle-class living doing what they love."
+While the approach sounds great, as career coach Dr. Marty Nemko puts it:

 It's not the book's fault.
-In fact, it's a very fine book that will take you through a number of exercises to help you discover your true life purpose and find a number of different ways in which you can fulfill that purpose in your work.
+It's a very fine book that will take you through a number of exercises to help you discover your true life purpose and find a number of different ways in which you can fulfill that purpose in your work.
 It will teach you to distinguish the true inner voice from the flash-in-the-pan ideas that constantly run through your head.
-And maybe it will help you be one of the few to beat the odds and pursue your dream career.
+Maybe it will help you be one of the few to beat the odds and pursue your dream career.

 The problem is that most people don't read the book and go through the intensive self-discovery exercises it prescribes.
-And when it gets boiled down to a mere slogan, it's more likely to become, "Do what you love until you go broke and can't do it anymore."
+When it gets boiled down to a mere slogan, it's more likely to become, "Do what you love until you go broke and can't do it anymore."

 - No one wants to buy it.
 You're passionate about it, but apparently, no one else is.
 You can't sell people something they don't want to buy.

 - Someone else already thought of it.
 You have a great idea, but it's a niche market, and someone already beat you to it.
-And if they're better funded, they may be doing it better/faster/cheaper.
+If they're better funded, they may be doing it better/faster/cheaper.

 - A lot of people already thought of it.
 Highly competitive markets are no fun.
-I don't care how much you love the business you're in, if you're constantly having to go head-to-head with competitors, it will get old very quickly.
+If you're constantly having to go head-to-head with competitors, it will get old very quickly.